dotnet/android/Documentation/guides/MSBuildBestPractices.md

 of every MSBuild file imported during a build, MSBuild automatically evaluates `$(MSBuildAllProjects)` since [MSBuild 16.0][allprojects].

+One pitfall, is this `_GenerateDocumentation` example *must* touch the timestamps on all files in `Outputs` -- regardless if they were actually changed.
+Otherwise, your target can get into a state where it will never be skipped again.

 Read more about building *partially* on the [official MSBuild docs][msbuild-partial].